What Does the New Testament Teach About Biblical Separation?

 In these verses John tells us what to do with these who are identified as antichrists.
+Let's be clear, an "antichrist" is one who is "against Christ" or presents false teaching instead of truth.
+The antichrist presents error under the guise of teaching truth.
 John say in verse 11, to be separate from them and not even let them in your house, neither bid them God speed.
 He instructs us that those who wish these false teachers well are partakers of his evil deeds.
 The identity of these antichrists are clearly shown as being those who do not “abideth in the doctrine of Christ.”
 The doctrine of Christ is His word....and He is the Word as John 1:1,14 plainly states.
 God’s assemblies are to preach the whole or all the counsel of the word of God.
 (Acts 20:27) The word "partaker" means having "fellowship" with and further to share in their error and become a partner to their sin.

 Watch or be on guard for false teachers and regularly warn the congregation of them .
 (Act 20:26-32)